KevinUmayam/Regex-tutorial/README.md

 "$" end.
 Matches the end of the string, or the end of a line if the multiline flag (m) is enabled.

 ### Anchors
+"$" and "^" would be considered anchors that are resposible for specifying where the string would begin and end.

 ### Quantifiers